umigv/environment/README.md

 If you need both ROS 1 and ROS 2, just follow the steps again but `cd` into the other directory.

+## Preconfigured Scripts

+Run `rosup` inside your container to automatically install the dependencies for your workspace using `rosdep`.

+Run `rossrc` inside your container to automatically source your workspace's setup script.

 ## VSCode Setup

 To use VSCode nicely with the ROS container: